cheralashivakrishna/Major-Project-/README.md

 ## 📄 License

-This project is for academic and research purpo
+This project is for academic and research purposes.